 Once you finish the Ohio drivers ed internet course, you must take your Ohio final exam.
-If you don’t pass the Ohio test on your first try, you can retake it as many times as you need until you pass!
+If you don’t pass the Ohio test on your first try, you can retake it as many as 2 additional times, or until you pass!

 - If I take the Ohio internet driver education course that TeenDrivingCourse.com offers, is there any Ohio insurance discount?

 It depends on which state you live in and which company you are insured with.
 In some states, insurance carriers do offer insurance discounts to teen-aged drivers who successfully complete an online Ohio drivers education course.
 We recommend that you contact your insurance agent in Ohio to see what, if any, discount you may qualify for by enrolling in TeenDrivingCourse.com’s Ohio online drivers education course.

 - If I want to take the Ohio online driver education course from more than one computer, can I do that?

 Yes.
 At TeenDrivingCourse.com we care about your convenience.
 You’re free to take the Ohio online driver education course anywhere you want, from any computer you want.
 For example, if circumstances require you to take part of the Ohio online drivers ed course at school and part of the Ohio learners permit course from home, that’s perfectly okay!
 Any computer with internet access will work.

 - If I take the TeenDrivingCourse.com Ohio online drivers ed course, is it required that I sit through it all at once, or can I have the option to start and stop after each chapter?

 You do have the option to take frequent interval breaks if you need to do so in order to complete the TeenDrivingCourse.com Ohio online drivers ed course.